-There are many places to stay in Placencia – from low-cost lodging to all inclusive Belize Resorts such as Chabil Mar Villas and others.
-Snorkelling is easily accessible from virtually any point from the beach.
-The waters are clear and shallow meaning it is often a few steps from your hotel room to find an excellent snorkel spot.
+There are many places to stay in Placencia – from low-cost lodging to all inclusive resorts and others.
+Snorkeling is easily accessible from virtually any point from the beach.
+The waters are clear and shallow – often just a few steps from your hotel room to find an excellent snorkel spot.

 Placencia Now Major Tourism Attraction

 Placencia is now one of the country’s main tourist destinations, especially for those stopping over on their Caribbean cruise in the southern part of the country, and it is also well visited by Belizeans from across the country on local holidays.
-The peninsula has many restaurants, some of which are set up in the patios of private homes along the path between the beach and the lagoon.
-You can get a delicious plate heaped with stewed chicken and rice and beans for about US$5.
+The peninsula has a wide range of restaurants, some of which are set up in the patios of private homes along the path between the beach and the lagoon.
+You can get a delicious plate heaped with stewed chicken and rice and beans for about US $5.

 The Placencia Lagoon is an important breeding area for saltwater crocodiles, marine turtles and the rare and endangered manatees; there are also numerous species of birds.
-The Placencia Lagoon has dolphins, rays (the lagoon is a nursery for some species of rays), mangrove forests, birding by canoe or kayak, fishing (juvenile tarpon, snook, barracuda), and extensive wetlands.
+The lagoon has dolphins, stingrays (the lagoon is a nursery for some species of rays), mangrove forests, birding by canoe or kayak, fishing (juvenile tarpon, snook, barracuda), and extensive wetlands.

 Placencia is about a two hour drive from Belmopan, capital of Belize.
-The once bumpy Placencia road is now fully paved but has dozens of speed bumps), so unless you know the road well, stick to under 50 miles per hour.
+The Placencia road is now fully paved but unfortunately has dozens of speed bumps, several weather-worn and unmarked.
+Not a few out of town drivers have wrecked their suspensions, or worse, gone off the highway after hitting a speed bump.
+So unless you know the road well, stick to under 50 miles per hour.
 A modern airstrip is right at the entrance to the peninsula.
 Placencia is located at 16°30′50″N 88°22′0″W (map opens in new window).

 Thirty years ago the area was a quiet fishing village with a narrow meandering sidewalk that served as its main street.
 Today this destination retains its traditional charm while offering first class amenities.
 A few docks jut out from the shore leaving an uninterrupted view of the Caribbean Sea and unimpeded routes for walking.
 Dozens of islands off the Placencia coast make for exotic day trips and romantic overnights.
 Below the surface whether by snorkel or scuba, divers will discover forests of coral and schools of colorful fish including the biggest of them all the, majestic whale shark.